List of Coronation Street characters introduced in 2016: Freddie Smith

 Freddie Smith, played by Derek Griffiths, made his first on-screen appearance on 11 March 2016.
 Griffiths auditioned for the role, and the character and his casting were announced on 16 December 2015.
 Freddie was introduced as "an unlikely new friend" for Kylie Platt (Paula Lane).
 Freddie's wife, who was a client of Kylie's, died shortly before his on-screen debut.
 Griffiths left the show after a year, making his final on-screen appearance on 21 April 2017.

-Freddie is a widower of his late wife Sadie, an old and valued customer of Audrey's salon.
+Freddie is a widower of his late wife Sadie, an old and valued customer of Audrey Roberts' (Sue Nicholls) salon.
 When Sadie dies unexpectedly, Freddie asks Kylie to do her nails for the funeral.
 She arrives at his home and is horrified to see his wife's dead body lying in her coffin in the living room.
 After running out of the house, he speaks to Kylie and convinces her to do Sadie's nails.
 In April, Freddie returns and is invited to Harry Platt's christening.
 He is attracted to Audrey and flirts with her, but she rejects him, telling him they can be friends.
 He later becomes friends with Audrey's lover Ken Barlow (William Roache).
 The following month, Kylie asks local mechanic Kevin Webster (Michael Le Vell) to hire Freddie, and tells him all of the things that he has been through for the past few months.
 Kevin agrees to offer him a job, and Freddie accepts.

 In July, Freddie tells Ken that he should invite Audrey to a musical theatre production.
 After seeing Freddie and Audrey together holding hands in the pub, he tells Audrey that he is going to the performance alone.
-Freddie later starts drinking with Audrey in the pub regularly, and sees Kylie buying champagne to celebrate her and her husband David emigrating to Barbados.
-Freddie is left distraught when Kylie is stabbed and killed in the street.
+Freddie later starts drinking with Audrey in the pub regularly, and sees Kylie buying champagne to celebrate her and her husband David Platt (Jack P. Shepherd) emigrating to Barbados.
+Freddie is left distraught when Kylie is stabbed and killed in the street by Clayton Hibbs (Callum Harrison).